JeePEG-57/DINA-IMAS/README.md

 2. Build libraries and generate fc2k python actors:
 $ make
 This command:
-   i. builds DINA and magnetic controller core libraries in src/;
+   a. builds DINA and magnetic controller core libraries in src/;
-   ii. builds DINA fortran with IDS interface and Fortran workflow in imas/interface/;
+   b. builds DINA fortran with IDS interface and Fortran workflow in imas/interface/;
-   iii. builds Python actors in imas/fc2k.
+   c. builds Python actors in imas/fc2k.
 The python actors will be placed in the imas/python_wf/actors/.

 ## Running the workflow